-Contra Arrangement: Arrangement between two parties who exchange goods or services without any cash changing hands.
+Contra Arrangement means an arrangement between two parties who exchange goods or services without any cash changing hands.
 For example, a contra agreement with a media outlet could see a designated number of advertisements provided without the exchange of funds.

-Donation: Provision of cash or items of value towards an initiative that aligns with key objectives with no return benefit expected.
+Donation means the provision of cash or items of value towards an initiative that aligns with key objectives with no return benefit expected.
 An acquittal is not required.

-Fee Reduction: A fee or charge articulated within the Shire's Schedule of Fees and Charges (excludes rates concessions) that is formally reduced to a lesser amount, however still more than zero.
+Fee Reduction means a fee or charge articulated within the Shire's Schedule of Fees and Charges (excludes rates concessions) that is formally reduced to a lesser amount, however still more than zero.

-Fee Waiver: A fee or charge articulated within the Shire's Schedule of Fees and Charges (excludes rates concessions) that is formally reduced to zero.
+Fee Waiver means a fee or charge articulated within the Shire's Schedule of Fees and Charges (excludes rates concessions) that is formally reduced to zero.

-In Kind Contribution: Provision of Shire equipment, services or products free of charge.
+In Kind Contribution means the provision of Shire equipment, services or products free of charge.
 In kind contributions represent a cost to the Shire, however there is no set amount articulated within the Schedule of Fees and Charges.
 For example, Officer time or use of plant and equipment.

-Local: Any community group which undertakes activities within the gazetted boundaries of the Shire of Serpentine Jarrahdale, and whose membership base is made up of more than 50% of members who live within the Shire of Serpentine Jarrahdale.
+Local means any community group which undertakes activities within the gazetted boundaries of the Shire of Serpentine Jarrahdale, and whose membership base is made up of more than 50% of members who live within the Shire of Serpentine Jarrahdale.

-Resident: Someone who can demonstrate their primary place of residence is located in the Shire of Serpentine Jarrahdale.
+Resident means someone who can demonstrate their primary place of residence is located in the Shire of Serpentine Jarrahdale.

-Sponsorship: means a contribution of financial and / or in kind support, received or provided by the Shire in return for an expected benefit.
+Sponsorship means a contribution of financial and/or in-kind support, received or provided by the Shire in return for an expected benefit.
 An acquittal may or may not be required.